Making Cold Brew Coffee With the Primula Coffee Maker

 #5 Remove Filter and Add Spoon Attachment (optional)

 After 12-24 hours have passed, the coffee has finished brewing.
 Remove the filter.
 The Primula has a spoon attachment that acts as a built-in stirrer that fits below the lid.
 You may decide to use it, especially if you make those fancy drink recipes included in the directions.
-Besides the fancy drinks, Primula has informed me the mixer serves as a way to aerate the coffee prior to serving.
+Besides the fancy drinks, Primula has informed me that the mixer serves to aerate the coffee prior to serving.

 #6 Add Water and Serve